Welcome to 2021

 Sidewalk Chalk to Brighten the Day

-We also encourage you to use sidewalk chalk to chalk one square of sidewalk in these different spots around town (see the places for each week below).
+Make the City of Elmwood even more colorful with sidewalk chalk!
+We encourage you to use sidewalk chalk to chalk one square of sidewalk in these different spots around town (see the places for each week below).
 If you send us a picture through email (email@example.com) or on Facebook of your sidewalk square, your finished craft, comment what you liked about a book on Book Talks or what you liked or learned through a Program, you will be entered to win a gift certificate.
 We will randomly draw winners each week.

 Week 2 Central Park